InnaChystiakova/BeeRacing/README.md

 (I didn't understand which request has to be listened to perorm captcha undo)
 ❌ Show timer counter on the bee race screen
 (I didn't understand completely the requirements for this header, so there is just a sceleton in BRTimerView class)

+### P.S
+🙏 I'm sorry for the last commit in main.
+I wanted to do all my best for this task at this complicated time.
+This is a fascinating task that you can't tear yourself away from.